alexdemoraes/transfer-schedule/README.md

 ## How does it work

 When you run the application a Embedded Tomcat Server starts to run and serves a simple REST API.
-Every time your application stops transfer data is lost.
+Every time you stop your application, stored transfer data is lost.

 ---